 Portlanders are serious when it comes to biking.
 There are one or two bike shops in every neighborhood and an impressive system of bike paths and shared roadways.

-Another Issue – Public Transit
+What to Know Before Moving to Portland Is Another Issue – Public Transit

-When it comes to public transit, the opinions are divided.
+When it comes to public transit, opinions are divided.
 For some, the city has a fantastic transit system, while others have a lot of complaints.
 One of the most common is that it takes so long to get from one part of the town to the other.
 Also, almost all buses shut down shortly after midnight, making it harder for those who need to get home late.
 In this case, the best alternative is Uber.

 To Go Outside or to Stay Inside – That Is the Question